-Join Drew Boyd for an in-depth discussion in this video Motivating consumers, part of Understanding Consumer Behavior.
+Join Drew Boyd for an in-depth discussion in this video Motivating consumers, part of Marketing Foundations: Understanding Consumer Behavior.

 - Think about the last time you bought something, and ask yourself a simple question: Why did I buy it?
 Well, the answer most certainly is that you felt you needed it.
 Something motivated you to shop for that item, buy it, and use it.
 Consumers only buy things when they're motivated.
 Understanding consumer behavior starts with understanding motivation.
 If you know what drives people to buy products and services, you can make sure your products and services have the right features and benefits people want.

 But it's more than that.
 If also understand how that motivation to buy develops inside a person, you can communicate more effectively what your products and services do.
 You'll understand when people are most likely to buy, and that helps you market to them more effectively.
 First, let's look at some definitions.
 You need to understand the difference between needs and wants.
 Needs are A perceived lack of something.
 Needs are the basis of all motivation.